ddi04078/4-IoT-/README.md

 (2) https://github.com/2018WinterInternshipGatoLab/Server

 - Please check files named 'YYMMDDdate.md'
-- Images named image*.png are for upper files (don't have to check)
+- An Image folder contains images uploaded in upper files (don't have to check)

+- Please contact 'adgjm258015@gmail.com' to ask questions, references or anything related to this project.